 Go up a step with the left hand and play the same pattern before going back down to play it again.
 We start with E, then Am, to E, B7 (no pinky), then E, up a fret, down a fret, up a fret, down a fret.
 That is the entire exercise.

-If you’re already a Real Guitar Academy member, go to the last section of Supersonic Guitar Warmup Exercises for a step-by-step breakdown with TABS, Play-Alongs tracks, and a place to ask for advice/feedback.
-Log in first, then click on this link to access the lessons:
+If you’re already a Real Guitar Success Academy member, go to the last section of Supersonic Guitar Warmup Exercises for a step-by-step breakdown with TABS, Play-Along tracks, and a place to ask for advice/feedback.
+Log in first, then click on the link below to access the lessons:

 Supersonic Guitar Warmup Exercises